danmartinvela/mdp/README.md

 Make sure you have the following tools installed:

-- Rust (version 1.65 or higher recommended)
+- Rust
 - An account on Marketstack to obtain a valid API Key.

 ## Project Setup

+1. Instala Rust
-1. Clone this repository:
+2. Clone this repository:

 ## Input